 Small Ability Differences Result in Massive Income Differences

-.
+At the time of this writing, Calvin Johnson’s athletic prowess is worth $64 million—guaranteed.
 In contrast, my skill set out of college was worth about $50K per year, with no guarantees.
-In this case, the 30% variation in our physical ability amounts to a HUGE income discrepancy–he will probably make 200 times what I make in the first 6 years out of college.
+In this case, the 30% variation in our physical ability amounts to a HUGE income discrepancy–he will probably make 200 times what I make in the first six years out of college.

 This discrepancy might be considered unfair if income really made a linear difference in quality of life.
 It is unlikely that any set of circumstances could arise in which I would be able to compete with Calvin Johnson physically.
 Thus, it would be frustratingly unfair that his relatively small physical advantages (~30% superior to an average guy like me) equates to immense earnings differences and a lifestyle 200 times better than my own.